 – Ah, that is easy – Matterhorn, Alpamayo and Ama Dablam.

 No one argues.
 Even though those three peaks have turned into some of the most emblematic and crowded places, a cliché if you wish, the reasons behind that are solid.
-It is nature bragging and the aesthetics of Ama Dablam’s 6812-meter pyramid features are officially haunting me.
-Is it that the mountain is calling, and I have to go?
+It is nature bragging and by then, the aesthetics of Ama Dablam’s 6812-meter pyramid features are officially haunting me.
+So is it that the mountain is calling, and I have to go?

 Coincidence or Destiny?

 Call me superstitious, I’d rather say in search of magic, but it seems to me that this mountain is trying to attract my attention.
-It is a success.
-It is love at first sight, anyways.
-That moment, when I saw the picture on the door of my dormitory in Tet Rousse, I said to myself “I wish one day, I come to you.”
+Well, it’s a success!
+It was love at first sight, anyways.
+That moment, when I saw the picture on the door of my dormitory in Tet Rousse Hut, I said to myself “I wish one day, I come to you.”

 The pull of the red thread tightens.